Dutch government will send Patriot missiles to Turkey

 DEPLOYMENT MAY TAKE WEEKS

-NATO approved Turkey's request for air defence batteries on Tuesday, and Germany's cabinet agreed on Thursday to send Patriot missiles and up to 400 soldiers.
+NATO approved Turkey's request for air defense batteries on Tuesday, and Germany's cabinet agreed on Thursday to send Patriot missiles and up to 400 soldiers.

 Deployment of the missiles could take several weeks, NATO officials say.